cmunch1/nba-prediction/README.md

 A variable can be set to either use Selenium or ScrapingAnt for scraping the data.
 ScrapingAnt is used in production because of its built-in proxy server.

  - The Selenium notebook worked fine when ran locally, but there were issues when running the notebook in Github Actions, likely due to the ip address and anti-bot measures on the NBA website (which would require a proxy server to address)
- - ScrapingAnt is a cloud-based scraper with a Python API than handles the proxy server issues.
+ - ScrapingAnt is a cloud-based scraper with a Python API that handles the proxy server issues.
 An account is required, but the free account is sufficient for this project.

 ### Model Training Pipeline